ArthurZey/arthurzey.github.io/_pages/tag_about.md

 ## Random Tidbits

 * I'm a homebody.
-The chances of my initiating going out to eat, to a bar, or to a club are extremely slim.
+The chances of my _initiating_ going out to eat, to a bar, or to a club are extremely slim.
 Dark, loud, and/or crowded?
 No, thanks.
 My perfect Friday or Saturday night involves going to bed early.
+But I love daytime activities, especially outdoors, and I respond well to invitations to participate in them!
 * I'm a creature of habit; I love my routines and comforts.
 * I hate wearing clothes.
 Specifically, I love being shirtless.
 It's a manifestation of my extreme vanity.
 (More on _that_ controversial and triggering topic later!)
 * I think glasses are incredible sexy/adorkable.
 I desperately wanted glasses when I was a kid, and I never understood any of the cultural norms around their being undesirable (like "four eyes, four eyes" taunting).
 I thought they were super cool, and even if I didn't need vision correction, they felt like a mark of being intellectual.
 There's more to say about all this, but now I wear glasses that offer mild vision correction, but I'd wear them regardless, just because I like the way I look in them.